Curriculum: Associate of Arts in Communication

 Credit: 3

-Advanced Public Speaking is a course that explores practices and develops skills in areas such as audience adaptation, advanced communication strategies, organization, use of technology, active listening, and verbal and nonverbal delivery.
-This course will help students refine their informative and persuasive speaking skills and ready them for professional settings.
+Advanced Public Speaking is a course that explores practices and develops skills in areas such as audience adaptation, advanced communication strategies, organization, use of technology, active listening, verbal and nonverbal delivery.
+This course will help students refine their speaking skills and ready them for professional settings.

 3